kaga/kaga.github.io/debugging-teams/_posts/2021-03-15-Waterfall-vs-Agile.markdown

 Although I still see vehicles simply not displaying the plate or used a hand-written license plate, I believe with the information presented to the driver, it would be obvious which decision they will take.

-The goal of **Agile** is delivering values to user, and software developer do it through software.
+The goal of **Agile** is delivering values to user, and we ( Software Developer ) do it through software.

 ## Agile is a Mindset